Pension Transfers or Cashing In Pensions? Get Free Advice

 New rules in effect from 2015 make it easier for consumers looking to take advantage of cashing in pensions.
 Beginning in the spring of that year, savers have greater flexibility to cash in pensions and reinvest the money in other opportunities.
 As an added bonus, tax liabilities are also reduced to make such investments more attractive.
 Both commercial and residential property is among the most attractive investments pension savers are beginning to look at.

-Savers who choose to drawdown pensions gradually will have that option beginning 2015 as well.
-Pension pots can be drawn down much like bank accounts, or taken as a series of lump sum payments as the individual needs them.
+Savers who choose drawdown pensions will be able to use pension pots much like bank accounts, or taken as a series of lump sum payments as the individual needs them.
 The first 25% of any drawdown payment is provided tax-free.
 Marginal rates apply to the remaining balance.
 Be aware that pension drawdown does not apply to state pensions.

 Personal pensions were introduced in the UK in 1988 to replace the annuity retirement plans.
 The main advantage of these kinds of pension schemes is that contributions can come from either employers, workers, or both.
 The most common form of personal pension is known as the insured personal pension.
 It is a pension plan with limited options for investing.
 Limiting the options reduces risk.

 The self-invested personal pension (SIPP) is another type of personal pension that is less restrictive than the insured personal pension.
 It is one of the best pension options for the self-employed and workers who prefer to direct their own investments rather than putting their money into a company plan.
 The SIPP gives the individual maximum control over how pension monies are invested.